mateuszdorobek/python3.info/dragon/adr-position-change.rst

 ...     {'left':50, 'right':120},
 ...     {'down':50}])

+Pros and Cons:

 * Bad: require knowledge of an API
 * Bad: not extensible to 3D
 * Bad: requires knowledge of business logic (inverted y-axis)
 * Bad: violates abstraction (OOP Principle)
+* Bad: **kwargs can convert to keyword arguments
 * Decision: rejected